LGB, the world's first 'G' scale" train, was born in 1968. However,

 In November 2008, Märklin announced that it had resolved the American trademark dispute

-and would resume distribution of LGB products in the United States starting in January 2009,
+and would resume distribution of LGB products in the United States in January 2009,

 as well as update the LGB websites and release a 2008/2009 catalog.
-Märklin announced that distribution
+At that time, Märklin announced that distribution

-to the North American market would be through Walthers.
+to the North American market of LGB products would be through Walthers.
 This arrangement was not

 affected by Märklin's early 2009 insolvency.
-As of April 2009, LGB products
+In April 2009, LGB products could be ordered on the Walthers website.

 Link to LGB website.